-I was 29 and had been training since 23 when I started using testosterone and superdrol (superdrol is legal and is to this day the strongest hormone I have ever used).
+I was 29 and had been training since 23 when I started using testosterone and superdrol (superdrol is illegal now).

 Kiddos shouldn't touch the stuff, unless medically necessary, because as a kiddo (less than 25) you aren't fully and completely developed.
 Emotionally or physically.

 As a natural trainer you will reach a point where gains stop.
-You don’t continue to gain as a natural, you simply maintain or get a little leaner.
-But you’ve gotta put in your time in the gym before you get to that point, and you’ve got to lift hard and heavy to get there.
+You don't continue to gain as a natural, you simply maintain or get a little leaner.
+That's when you add in Osta-Red.
+But you've gotta put in your time in the gym before you get to that point, and you've got to lift hard and heavy to get there.

 If you've already put in your gym time, maxed out your lifts and your body naturally, if you train hard and know how to eat and you're thirsty for more then it's time to take it to the next level.

 And if you do take it to the next level, you should be prepared to use hormones for the long haul.
 In the real world “cycling” steroids (example: using steroids for 8 weeks, then taking a 16 week break, then using again for 8 weeks, rinse and repeat) will get you exactly nothing in terms of lasting results.